Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/230125_03_R_Plotting.md

 ❗**EXERCISE** Setting the working directory

-To import a file, we need to set the working directory (that is printed out in getwd) to match the directory where our file lives.
+To import a file, we need to set R's working directory to match the directory where our file lives.

   * ➡️ Go to the **Files** Panel of RStudio.
   * ➡️ Navigate to the location containing the downloaded dataset (may take some sleuthing)